Master Anand

-H. Anand (born 4 January 1984), popularly known as Master Anand, is an Indian actor, film director and television presenter.
+H. Anand popularly known as Master Anand, is an Indian actor, film director and television presenter.
 He is best known for his work in Kannada cinema.
 Anand made his acting debut as a child artist.
 His performance as Ganesha in the Kannada film Gauri Ganesha alongside Ananth Nag, Sihi Kahi Chandru and Ramesh Bhat was well received.

 Career

 Anand began his career as a child artist in Ravichandran's Kindarijogi.
 As a child actor, he was often credited as Master.
-His first rose to fame with the 2002 film Friends.
+He first rose to fame with the 2002 film Friends.
 He then turned to comedy with the 2010 television series SSLC Nan Maklu, which was telecasted on Asianet Suvarna.
 In 2011, he debuted as a film director with 5 Idiots.
 He later directed Paduvaralli Paddegalu, a TV series for Asianet Suvarna and Robo Family, a TV series for Colors Kannada.
 He was a participant in the second season of Dancing Stars, aired on Colors Kannada; he emerged as the winner in the grand finale.
 He has acted in over 60 films and has received various awards.
 He even tasted success as a host through Drama Juniors which was telecasted in Zee Kannada followed by Comedy Khiladigalu which was judged by Jaggesh, Yogaraj Bhat and Rakshita.